revoconner/Facial-Recognition-Photo-Organiser/README.md

 ## Why doesn't this repository have any code if the app is open source?

-**The code was removed to avoid people forking it, and implementing it in their own copycat app with the use of AI.
+**Short Version:** The code was removed to avoid people forking it, and implementing it in their own copycat app with the use of AI.

-It's not thaat I have a problem with people using AI.
+It's not that I have a problem with people using AI.
 I use AI for help as well.
 People using the source to adapt the tool to their needs are welcome and can still use the code.

-I have a problem with users forking to simply reskin using AI generated theme (**** eyesore), change the name, remove my name from the app and reupload it as their own.
+I have a problem with users forking to simply reskin without an ounce of work, simply using AI generated theme (**** eyesore), change the name, remove my name from the app and re upload it as their own.

+Now I know my other project and website is built with AI themes because they were made when I was sick and couldn't really sit for long on the workstation.
+And I know their UI but specially the UX and accessibility sucks terribly.
+They are being remade.

 Good luck with accessibility and readability on those, It took me weeks alone to properly research the UI, and days of testing.